 Hell Let Loose is built in the Unreal Engine for Windows PC’s and will be sold through Steam once the game is finished next year.
 According to the Kickstarter campaign “this is a simulation of war…. not an arcade arena shooter”.

-As this is a WWII game, there will be some Nazi imagery and the team doesn’t intend to censor the game except for countries where they legally have to.
-The team also intends to capture the “horror of war” with plenty of gore from dismemberment and bullet hits.
-As expected, the team will be working on anti0cheat systems to ensure that the fighting is fair in the game.
+As expected from a WWII game, there will be Nazi imagery features.
+The development team don’t intend to censor the game and aim to capture the “horror of war” through plenty of gore from bullets and dismemberment.
+There will be anti-cheat systems in place to ensure the game is fair for all players.

 Hell Let Loose has now reached its Kickstarter goals however, there are still 24 days left for the campaign so it will most likely reach a couple of its stretch goals.
 If you’re interested in this title then you can check out the campaign here.